bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="." />

-**JQuery** has some basic **easing** built-in and you can put in here in quotes, **\"swing\"**.
+**JQuery** has some basic **easing** built-in and you can put in here in quotes, **&quot;swing&quot;**.
 That will do a little bit of **easing** on this item.
-It\'s pretty subtle.
+It&apos;s pretty subtle.
 You might not really see it, but it will actually work.
 Take a look for yourself.
 Slide up, slide down.
 Does slide down, but it does a swing animation.
-It\'s not the same speed all the way through.
-It\'s hard to tell, but it is there, just subtle.
+It&apos;s not the same speed all the way through.
+It&apos;s hard to tell, but it is there, just subtle.

-**jQuery** has built into it some basic **easing.** There\'s also a **plug-in** and one of the strengths of **jQuery** is the **plug-in** architecture.
-We\'re going to talk about that in the next lesson.
+**jQuery** has built into it some basic **easing.** There&apos;s also a **plug-in** and one of the strengths of **jQuery** is the **plug-in** architecture.
+We&apos;re going to talk about that in the next lesson.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch2-04">2.04 Example 2: Plugin Architecture (8:39)</h2>